64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

   end
 ```

-We need to manually parse the command line, because Bash and Zsh differ: Bash populates ARGV, while Zsh doesn't.
+We need to manually parse the command line, because Bash and Zsh differ: Bash populates ARGV, Zsh doesn't.

-The `shellwords` library contains useful APIs for working with shell commands (more precisely, their string representation); `Shellwords.split` will make sure that an command like :
+The `shellwords` library contains useful APIs for working with shell commands (more precisely, their string representation); `Shellwords.split` will make sure that a command like:

 ```
 my command "option 1" 'option 2' option_3